Impact of population size on early adaptation in rugged fitness landscapes: Results

-\paragraph{Experimental and experimentally-motivated landscapes.} The fitness landscape of the malaria parasite \textit{Plasmodium falciparum} with or without the drug pyrimethamine was measured experimentally in~\cite{lozovsky2009}, focusing on 4 (wild type or mutant) amino acids important for pyrimethamine resistance, yielding a binary landscape with $L = 4$.
-Without pyrimethamine, the landscape possesses two peaks.
-In this landscape, $\bar{h}$ versus $N$ is overall increasing and exhibits a small maximum, see \cref{fig:exp_TIL}(a).
+\paragraph{Experimental and experimentally-motivated landscapes.} We study $\bar{h}$ versus $N$ in 8 experimental rugged landscapes, see \cref{fig:exp_TIL}(a) and \cref{fig:experimental_landscapes}.
+In all cases, we observe an overall increasing behavior, most of them generally increasing, and two with a notable maximum at an intermediate size $N$, see \cref{fig:exp_TIL}(a) and \cref{fig:experimental_landscapes}(a).
+This is consistent with our results for model fitness landscapes, and shows their generality.

 Tradeoff-induced landscapes were introduced to model the impact of antibiotic resistance mutations in bacteria, in particular their tendency to increase fitness at high antibiotic concentration but decrease fitness without antibiotic~\cite{das2020,dasPreprint}, see Supplementary material, \cref{sec:landscape_models}.
 These landscapes tend to be smooth at low and high antibiotic concentrations, but more rugged at intermediate ones, due to the tradeoff~\cite{das2020}.
 In a specific tradeoff-induced landscape, we find that $\bar{h}$ versus $N$ is flat for the smallest concentrations considered (the landscape has only one peak), becomes monotonically increasing for larger ones, and exhibits a maximum for even larger ones, before becoming flat again at very large concentrations, see \cref{fig:exp_TIL}(b).
 In all cases, $\bar{h}$ versus $N$ is overall increasing or flat.
 Besides, the ensemble average over a class of tradeoff-induced landscapes (see Supplementary material, \cref{sec:landscape_models}) yields monotonically increasing behaviours of $\left\langle\bar{h}\right\rangle$ versus $N$ for most concentrations, except the very small or large ones where it is flat, see \cref{fig:exp_TIL}(c).
 The overall variation $\Delta\!\left\langle\bar{h}\right\rangle$ is largest (compared to the minimal value of $\left\langle\bar{h}\right\rangle$) for intermediate concentrations.
+These findings are consistent with our results for model and experimental fitness landscapes, further showing their generality.